John McFarlane: Career

+Personal life

+Through his daughter Rebecca, McFarlane is the father-in-law of English broadcaster Richard Bacon.

 Honours

 In the 1995 Birthday Honours, McFarlane was awarded the Officer of the Order of the British Empire (OBE) for "services to the Finance Industry".
 In 2001 he received the Centenary Medal for "service to Australian society in business leadership".
 He has also received banking and securities fellowships in the UK, Australia and Hong Kong, and is a Fellow of the Royal Society of Arts.